 One thing Poloz failed to mention was the fact that our dollar has depreciated by almost 10% since he took office in June 2013; economists believe this is in part because he dropped former governor Mark Carney’s language about the potential need for tighter policy.
 Unfortunately, since our economy follows trends seen first in the U.S., Poloz can’t raise rates or attempt to boost our dollar, before the Federal Reserve Bank does – at least not without the risk of hurting our exports.

 The Fed is forecasted to make a 0.25% increase sometime in the next 12 months.
-The same Bloomberg economist survey says we should expect to see our overnight rate follow suit.
+The same Bloomberg economist survey says we should expect to see our overnight rate follow suit, with a Bank of Canada interest rate hike likely.

 The next interest rate announcement is scheduled for January 21, 2015.